githubscientist/ps-dsa/readme.md

 1. Get the two arrays
 2. Place two pointers at the start of the two arrays
-3. Create a new arrar <- mergedArray
+3. Create a new array <- mergedArray
 4. Compare the elements at the two pointers
 5. If the element in the first array is smaller, add it to the mergedArray and increment the pointer in the first array
 6. If the element in the second array is smaller, add it to the mergedArray and increment the pointer in the second array